elesiuta/backupy/README.md

 # BackuPy
 ## Installation
-- Install the latest version from PyPI (supports all operating systems and has no dependencies)
+- Install the latest version from PyPI (supports all operating systems with Python and has no other dependencies)
 ```
 pip install backupy --upgrade
 ```